gosqasorg/asset-provenance-tracking/packages/frontend/services/README.md

 - **getFirstQueueItem/removeFirstQueueItem:** add/remove _first_ request from stash (works for all 3 stashes)
 - **confirmRequestFulfilled:** calls getProvenance on new item to confirm it exists
 - **displayInSnackbar:** display success snackbar to the frontend
+- **getProvenanceOffline:** gets stashed provenance records and compiles them for the history page's offline mode to display

 ## Our Diagrams